-A study found women that frequently use cannabis have stronger orgasms, intensified stimulation, and greater sexual gratification in general.
+A study found women that who frequently use cannabis have stronger orgasms, intensified stimulation, and greater sexual gratification in general.

 Among females who enjoy cannabis, there’s no scarcity of empirical proof that adding a bit of Mary Jane can bring exhilaration to the bedroom!
 Lubricants that are THC-infused promise enhanced rousing and better climaxes as well, and some advocates of sexual health have forged entire careers on marijuana-bolstered intimacy.
 While experts are still striving to nail the exact relationship between sex and weed, a burgeoning body of evidence reveals the connection itself is very tangible.

 Weed + Sex = Kaboom!

 The latest study in the journal Sexual Medicine notes: “Our results demonstrate that increasing frequency of cannabis use is associated with improved sexual function and is associated with increased satisfaction, orgasm, and sexual desire.
 To our knowledge, this study is the first to use a validated questionnaire to assess the association between female sexual function and aspects of cannabis use including frequency, chemovar, and indication.”
 Speaking in general, a higher Female Sexual Function Index (FSFI) score is comprehended to suggest stronger sexual function, while sexual dysfunction is indicated by a lower score.
 Comparing the oftenness of cannabis utilization to each participant’s Female Sexual Function Index score, the investigators ascertained that more regular intake was linked with lower levels of sexual inefficiency.